 Fancy nights out are fun and all, but sometimes you just want to pull up a barstool to a bar that doesn't require a dress code.
 We love these dives because the bartenders won't give you the side eye for ordering the cheapest beer on the menu and many offer karaoke—and even craft beer.
 And lucky for Chicago drinkers, hole-in-the-wall dive bars exist on just about every other corner of the city.
 Visit one of these no-frills beer bars and neighborhood taverns, but don't forget to stop by the ATM before ordering your drink—many of these bars are cash-only.

-RECOMMENDED: Best bars in Chicago
+RECOMMENDED: Check out more of the best bars in Chicago

 Chicago's best dive bars